GaretJax/pop-analysis-suite/docs/advanced/command-subsystem.rst

 .. todo::
    Make sure this is actually possible, the current implementation does not provide hooks or facilities to work on composite commands.
+OK Instead document how to compose commands inside makefiles

 .. _architecture: